JuliaParallel/Dagger.jl/docs/src/use-cases/parallel-nested-loops.md

 `JULIA_NUM_THREADS=8` as environment variable).
 The `Threads.@threads` code takes 1.8 seconds to run, while the Dagger code, which is also one line shorter, runs around 0.9 seconds, resulting in a 2x speedup.

+!!! warning
+    Annotating an inner loop with `@sync` will block the outer loop from iterating until the inner `@sync` loop is fully completed, negating some potential parallelism. `@sync` should only be applied to the outermost loop before a `fetch`.